 REVELATION 12 - THE WOMAN

-In Revelation chapter 11, verses 2 and 3, two 1260 year periods are described.
+In Revelation chapter 11, two 1260 year periods are described.
 These two periods together comprise 2520 years of Jerusalem and the Jews being trodden down and persecuted by Gentile powers, beginning at the time of the Babylonian captivity and concluding at the end of the Second World War and the Holocaust.
 This 2520 year period was foretold in Leviticus 26:24 and is alluded to in type in Daniel chapter 4, as explained in detail on the page "THE TWO WITNESSES".

 During the first 1260 year period, comprising the years from 575BC until 685AD inclusively, all seven heads of the Beast came to rule over Jerusalem, after which the first of the ten horns began its reign over that city.
-The second 1260 year period, from 686 until 1945 inclusively, is that of the "mouth that speaks great things and blasphemies" (Rev 13:5), when the Papacy operated as an independent power, during the time that the ten horns ruled Jerusalem.
+The second 1260 year period, from 686 until 1945 inclusively, was that of the "mouth that speaks great things and blasphemies" (Rev 13:5), when the Papacy operated as an independent power, during the time that the ten horns ruled Jerusalem.
 Again, all this is described on the page "THE TWO WITNESSES".

-So let's look at Rev 12 and see what information is given about the first 1260 year period.
+Let's look at Rev 12 and see what information is given about the first 1260 year period.

-1 And there appeared a great wonder in heaven; a woman (spiritual, or faithful, Israel; His Church) clothed with the sun (having the character of God through the indwelling of His spirit), and the moon under her feet (she is figuratively in charge of the moon, in that she determines how much of God's sunlight she reflects into the world), and upon her head a crown of twelve stars (symbolic of the twelve divisions of the people of God):
+1 And there appeared a great wonder in heaven; a woman (spiritual, or faithful, Israel; the Church) clothed with the sun (having the character of God through the indwelling of His spirit), and the moon under her feet (she is figuratively in charge of the moon, in that she determines how much of God's sunlight she reflects into the world), and upon her head a crown of twelve stars (symbolic of the twelve divisions of the people of God):

 2 And she being with child cried, travailing in birth, and pained to be delivered (Israel went through centuries of national pain and suffering to get to the point of delivering Christ into the world).